-The connection between these named items, their version / revision and (internal) releases (baselines, labels, builds, etc) can be obtainedfrom the SourceSafe database.
+The connection between these named items, their version / revision and (internal) releases (baselines, labels, builds, etc) can be generated out of the SourceSafe database.
 In the Correction sheet for each product the connection between the firmware and hardware version is listed.

 There is a set of master copy(ies) / Baselines available that contains all work products that were used as an argument for demonstrating safety integrity of a certain version.

-Which versions of a work product were part of which test run is documented in the respective test reports.
+Which versions of a work product was part of which test run is documented in the respective test reports.

-Conclusion: The objectives of the standard are fulfilled by the PR electronics functional safety
+Conclusion: The objectives of the standard are fulfilled by the PR electronics functional safety management system.